rsksmart/devportal/docs/02-developers/04-quickstart/ape.md

 tags: [rsk, ape, apeworx, developers, developer tools, tRBTC, rootstock, testing, dApps, smart contracts]
 ---

 [Ape Framework](https://apeworx.io/framework/) is an easy-to-use Web3 development tool.
-Users can compile, test, and interact with smart contracts all in one command line session.
-With its [modular plugin system](https://github.com/ApeWorX/ape?tab=readme-ov-file#plugin-system), Ape supports multiple contract languages and chains.
+Developers can compile, test, and interact with smart contracts all in one command line session.
+With its [modular plugin system](https://github.com/ApeWorX/ape?tab=readme-ov-file#plugin-system), Ape supports multiple contract languages and chains including Rootstock.

-In this guide, we will learn about the [Ape Framework](https://apeworx.io/framework/) and its benefits for smart contract development, how to setup your development environment, create a Ape project and execute a deployment script.
+In this guide, we will learn about the [Ape Framework](https://apeworx.io/framework/) and its benefits for smart contract development, how to setup your development environment, create a Ape project and execute a deployment script for Rootstock.

 ## Prerequisites
 To get started with Ape, ensure the following tools are installed: